serviceprototypinglab/mao-orchestrator/README.md

 - Python 3.6+ (including`pip`)
   - the hosting system needs a fairly recent version of Python in order to run the installer and initialization scripts that ease the setup process
-  - the actual MAO orchestrator Python version and dependencies are handled via within the MAO Docker containers that are maintained by the MAO team without any additional user interaction required
+  - the actual MAO orchestrator Python version and dependencies are handled within the MAO Docker containers that are maintained by the MAO team without any additional user interaction required
-  - if your distribution provides a recent version of Python please refer to your distributions documentation and use the package manager to install it, e.g. for Ubuntu - otherwise you can find the most recent Python version [here](https://www.python.org/downloads/):
+  - if your distribution provides a recent version of Python please refer to your distributions documentation and use the package manager to install it, e.g. see command below for Ubuntu - otherwise you can find the most recent Python version [here](https://www.python.org/downloads/):
 ```
 sudo apt-get install python3 python3-pip
 ```